-I was involved in a significant real estate deal in which the legal documents were rushed through to meet a strict financial deadline.
+I was once involved in a significant real estate deal in which the legal documents were rushed through to meet a “time is of the essence” closing deadline.
 Years later, when the partnership required additional funding, some parties chose to pay their shares while others couldn’t or wouldn’t.
-Unfortunately, the partnership agreement didn’t spell out how to handle this common scenario which led to much fighting and ultimately, a failure of the investment.
+Unfortunately, the partnership agreement didn’t spell out how to handle this common scenario, which led to much fighting and ultimately, a failure of the investment.
 This neglect of crucial paperwork happens much more often than you’d imagine.

 Careful Contract Review Is Crucial

-It’s surprising, but many businesspeople will negotiate a deal carefully but then barely pay attention to ensuring that the contracts reflect the agreed-upon terms.
-The thoroughness of legal and financial advisers varies greatly: just because you’re paying for oversight doesn’t mean you’re getting it.
-It is crucial to make sure that someone knowledgeable and trustworthy reviews every dot of all business agreements.
+It’s surprising, but many businesspeople will carefully negotiate a deal and then barely pay attention to make sure that the contracts accurately reflect the agreed-upon terms.
+The thoroughness of legal and financial advisers varies greatly; just because you’re paying for oversight doesn’t mean you’re getting it.
+It is crucial to ensure that someone knowledgeable and trustworthy reviews every detail of all business agreements.

-While it’s possible that an attorney can be experienced enough to know at a glance that specific clauses are acceptable, an attorney who is not paying attention can’t be of help even if they are experienced.
+While a seasoned, experienced attorney may know at a glance that specific clauses are acceptable, an attorney who is not paying attention can’t be fully trusted, no matter how experienced!
 Every term was put into a document at some point for a reason, and while it may be boring to review lengthy legalese, any clause that is ignored can come back to bite one or more of the parties involved.
+And it’s on the person signing the agreement to make sure that their professionals or subordinates are attentive to and accountable for the fine print.

 Different Players with Different Perspectives